GMELab/lmutils.r/README.md

 ## Important Information

 ### Terms
-- Matrix convertable object - a data frame, matrix, file name (to read from), a numeric column vector, or a `Mat` object.
+- Matrix convertible object - a data frame, matrix, file name (to read from), a numeric column vector, or a `Mat` object.
-- List of matrix convertable objects - a list of matrix convertable objects, a character vector of file names (to read from), or a single matrix convertable object.
+- List of matrix convertible objects - a list of matrix convertible objects, a character vector of file names (to read from), or a single matrix convertible object.
 - Standard output file - a character vector of file names matching the length of the inputs, or `NULL` to return the output.
 If a single input, not in a list, was provided, the output will not be in a list.
 - Join - an inner join means only rows that match in both matrices are kept, a left join means all rows in the left matrix are kept, a right join means all rows in the right matrix are kept.